wrex/rexs.tips/content/guitar/blues/min-penta/more-pans/index.md

 chord changes.
 This is incredibly difficult at first, but, as always, gets easier with practice.

-Practice first with one chord vamps (e.g. Am7) as long asnecessary.
+Practice first with one chord vamps (e.g. Am7) as long as necessary.
 Only when you're _completely_ comfortable should progress to the remaining drills linked to below.
 {{% /alert %}}